Click here to listen to a reading of this blog:

 I may reference back to this book and what I’ve learnt from it throughout my blog posts.

 The Thyroid Hormone Breakthrough is a great place to start with any hormonal issues.
 Explained thoroughly though not in over-technical language, Mary Shomon reveals how a thyroid condition could be behind many of the hormonal complaints women have.
 Sitting in between conventional medicine and alternative approaches, she does a good job of combining information from both approaches.
 However, it was written around fifteen years ago now so some of the information included isn’t as up to date as it could be.
-For example, an emphasis on thyroid tests Free T4 and TSH was placed, when we now know that thyroid antibodies, Free T3 and Reverse T3 can also be important to test.
+For example, an emphasis on thyroid tests Free T4 and TSH was placed, when we now know that thyroid antibodies and Free T3 can also be important to test.

 One thing that struck me about this book is that it’s really for a specific age group.
 It doesn’t look at overall thyroid disease management, treatment, testing and symptoms, but rather the types of issues that a thyroid condition can cause to women in their late twenties to forties (women in their childbearing years), as it focuses on helping the reader to understand and overcome infertility/fertility issues, pregnancy issues, weight management issues, PMS, low libido, menopause, menstrual issues etc.

 Therefore, it’s not really relevant to thyroid patients who don’t experience these issues (but maybe other thyroid symptoms which aren’t covered), as well as male thyroid patients.
 The way thyroid disease can affect a man’s libido or fertility aren’t covered unfortunately.

 If you’re having these kinds of hormonal issues and have had a thyroid condition ruled out as the cause, you probably won’t find much help in this book either.